-This new exhibition will take place in the heart of the Forbidden City, in a dual space of 1,400 square metres including the splendid Meridian Hall.
-Running from 7 September to 11 November 2018, it will offer an overview of more than 700 years of the history of the most ancient of Europe's dynasties – the Grimaldis – founded in 1297 on a Rock whose fame has since spread worldwide.
-Planned in association with the Royal Family and with the backing of numerous Monaco institutions, it will take a straightforwardly chronological approach intended by curator Thomas Fouilleron, holder of a Ph.D in history and director of the Palace Archives and Library, to explore the grand themes of this small principality's history.
+Inaugurated in Beijing by HSH Prince Albert II, the exhibition « Princes and Princesses of Monaco.
+A European dynasty » highlights in the heart of the Forbidden City until November 11th.
+In adual space of 1,400 square meters, this never-seen exhibition made by the Grimaldi Forum offers an overview of more than 700 years of the history of the most ancient of Europe's dynasties – the Grimaldis – founded in 1297 on a Rock whose fame has since spread worldwide.
+Planned in association with the Prince Palace and with the backing of numerous Monaco institutions, it takes a straightforwardly chronological approach intended by curator Thomas Fouilleron, director of the Palace Archives and Library.
 The artistic adviser is Stéphane Bern, TV and radio personality, journalist and writer, whose passionate interest in the history of the great monarchies has led to a longtime acquaintance with the Princes of Monaco.

 The Chinese public, with its love of deep-rooted culture and tradition, is going to be more than delighted with this journey through a thousand years of history.